bearandhammer/knowledge-vault/obsidian-vault/📰 Blog Notes (Archive)/Current/Untitled.md

 ```

-### Manage Docker as non-root User
+### Manage Docker as Non-root User

-Mine already existed (assuming the installation step created this).
-Verify by running anyway (will just prompt that it already exists):
+Adding your specific UNIX user to the 'docker' group is a particular nice piece of frosting on the cake, that allows the running of docker commands as the non-root user.

+The 'docker' group already existed in my case, with my assumption being that the engine installation created this for me.
+You are able to verify this with the following command regardless, and this will prompt if the grou:

 ```text
 sudo groupadd docker